stablekernel/aqueduct/source/docs/tut/getting-started.md

 Our `HeroesController` is OK right now, but it'll soon run into a problem: what happens when we want to create a new hero?
 Or update an existing hero's name?
 Our `handle` method will start to get unmanageable, quickly.

 That's where `ResourceController` comes in.
-With a `ResourceController`, we can create a distinct method for each operation that we can perform on our heroes.
+A `ResourceController` allows you to create a distinct method for each operation that we can perform on our heroes.
 One method will handle getting a list of heroes, another will handle getting a single hero, and so on.
 Each method has an annotation that identifies the HTTP method and path variables the request must have to trigger it.

 In `heroes_controller.dart`, change the superclass of `HeroesController` to `ResourceController` and then split the request handling logic into two methods.